eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

+Compared to the default Pythia8 settings for $e$+$p$ DIS mode, the first change is that we used the global recoil instead of the dipole recoil scheme.
+The reason for this non-standard choice, explained in Sec. \ref{sec:default-vs-dipole}, is that, at the moment, we can only treat medium-modified showers as a pure final-state effect.
+The impact on observables are also discussed Sec. \ref{sec:default-vs-dipole}.
+Furthermore, to compare to HERMES or CLAS data at fairly low $Q\gtrsim 1$ GeV, we decrease the minimum phase-space cut for hard processes of Pythia8 down to 1 GeV.

+The results for the $z_h$-differential spectra of $\pi^{\pm}$ and $K^{\pm}$ in $e+d$ collisions are shown in Fig.~\ref{fig:ed-dNdz}.
+Red lines are results simulated with the default hadronization settings of Pythia8 with data points in black.
+Ratios of simulated results over data are shown in the bottom panel.

+We find that the $z_h$ spectra are harder than those observed in the data.
+To improve the model simulations, we further change the parameter ``$M_{\rm stop}$'' in the Pythia8 hadronization module.
+It plays a role in setting the minimum invariant mass $W_{\rm min}$ below which the standard string breaking stops. $W_{\rm min} = m_q + m_{\bar{q}} + M_{\rm stop}$ is the sum of $M_{\rm stop}$ and the constituent masses of the quark and anti-quark at the endpoints of the string.
+We decrease $M_{\rm stop}$ from the default value $1$ GeV to zero, allowing strings to continue to break into softer hadrons.
+Simulations with $M_{\rm stop}=0$ are shown in blue in Fig. \ref{fig:ed-dNdz}.
+The $z_h$ spectra are softened and the agreement with data is improved, especially for $K^\pm$.
+For all simulations hereafter, we use $M_{\rm stop}=0$ in eHIJNG.

-In Pythia8 simulations, the transverse momentum of the hadron relative to the direction of the virtual photon comes from several sources: \begin{itemize} \item The primordial $k_T$ of the quark inside the deuteron.
+In Figs.~\ref{fig:ed-dNdzdpT-pi} and \ref{fig:ed-dNdzdpT-K}, the $p_T$ spectra of $\pi^\pm$ and $K^\pm$ are compared with the HERMES data.
+Each panel corresponds to the $p_T$ spectra in a different range of $z_h$.
+Simulation agrees well with the data in the range $p_T<1$ GeV, except for $pi^-$ spectra in the rightmost panel ($0.6<z_h<0.8$).
+This is because the $dN/dz$ of $\pi^-$ is already underestimated in the large $z_h$ region.
+In Pythia8, the transverse momentum of the hadron relative to the direction of the virtual photon comes from several sources: \begin{itemize} \item The primordial $k_T$ of the quark inside the deuteron.
 They are parametrized as a Gaussian distribution with a $Q$-dependent width parameter \cite{Sjostrand:2014zea}. \item Momentum recoil of the leading quark from vacuum gluon emissions in the initial state parton shower.
-However, this is not a big effect in simulations in HERMES and JLab experiments as the center-of-mass energy is small. \item Transverse momentum obtained during the string fragmentation.
-Again, this is parametrized as a Gaussian distribution with width $\sqrt{\langle k_T^2\rangle} = 0.335$ GeV. \end{itemize} In Figs.~\ref{fig:ed-dNdzdpT-pi} and \ref{fig:ed-dNdzdpT-K}, the $p_T$ distributions of positive and negatively charged pions and kaons are compared with the HERMES data.
-Each panel corresponds to a different $z_h$ range.
-The overall shape of the $p_T$ distribution agrees well with the data.
-Large deviations in the magnitude for pions in the $0.6<z_h<0.8$ bin is a result of the discrepancy of the longitudinal fragmentation function at large $z_h$.
+However, this is not a big effect in simulations for HERMES and CLAS experiments due to the limited phase space. \item Transverse momentum obtained during the string fragmentation.
+Again, this is parametrized as a Gaussian distribution with width $\sqrt{\langle k_T^2\rangle} = 0.335$ GeV. \end{itemize} With these results, we consider the non-perturbative models in Pythia8 to provide a good description of the semi-inclusive hadron production $e+d$ baseline for $p_T<1$ GeV.
+This is sufficient for studying most of the data at CLAS, HERMES and EMC.
+However, at higher colliding energies such as $\sqrt{s} = 300$ GeV in H1 experiment at HERA, higher-order hard matrix elements are imperative to understand the large $p_T$ region.